javalisson/github-followers/README.md

 Docker makes me confident because I know that my code is working on a reproducible environment and I won't spend hours trying to make my code run on a different machine.

 I created a docker-compose configuration file that, in combination with a multi-stage build, lets me use the same base image to develop and to build a image to production.
+The `dev` image comes with Vue CLI 3 and uses `npm run serve` to make use of Hot Reload.
+The image for production serves the compiled files from dist folder using NGINX.

 ### If I had more time... (and why left tests outside my code)